How to Write Effective Community of Interest Testimony

 The commission will be listening to public testimony at these hearings.
 Individuals will be limited to three minutes.
 We recommend preparing your testimony in advance, and reading it to the commission at the hearing in your area.

-When you are writing your testimony, focus on these points.
+When writing your testimony focus on these points: